asyncapi/training/VIDEO_4_SCRIPT.md

 - Extensible
 - They protect information consumption using different security schemes.
 (Example: user and password, API keys, certificates, OAuth, OIDC, etc.)

-## Differences between them
+## Differences between AsyncAPI and OpenAPI

 As we have seen, the two initiatives are significantly similar, but they also cover significantly different fields.
 REST APIs have a specific function that requires their methods and documentation approaches.
 REST APIs have, among others, a great solution in the form of OpenAPI, a set of standardized documentation methods for enabling tools and interactivity.

 It's essential to understand that while the two solutions have a lot in common, they are also wildly divergent.
 Both OpenAPI and AsyncAPI allow for more significant cooperation and collaboration between different documented APIs.
 Still, OpenAPI is a solution for REST, and AsyncAPI is a solution for message-based architectures.
 Each aims to serve a different domain.

 ## AsyncAPI and OpenAPI comparison